 People argue about how much longer Moore’s Law will continue.
 Well we know the brain processes information at the exaflop scale – that’s 1 with 18 noughts after it – we will soon have exaflop scale computing.
-The Very Large Array telescope system, with dishes in Australia and South Africa, and processing at Jodrell Bank near Manchester, will operate at that scale.
-According to one report it will process half as much data in four years time as the entire internet does today.
+The Square Kilometre Array telescope system, with dishes in Australia and South Africa, and processing at Jodrell Bank near Manchester, will operate at that scale.
+According to one report it will process half as much data when it comes online as the entire internet does today.
 That’s a nice illustration of the power of exponentials.

 Quantum computing has long been seen as a potential saviour for Moore’s Law.
 There are some important caveats, but it’s looking increasingly likely that D-Wave is manufacturing genuine quantum computers.

 Ray Kurzweil has been saying for a long time now that 2029 is the due date for AGI, with uploading coming along 16 years later.
 A poll by the Oxford Institute for the Future of Humanity found that half the people working in the field think it will be before 2050.
 We should have observable progress by 2025, and a lot more people will have woken up to the likelihood of it happening soon.
 That increase in awareness will itself be very important, as I’ll argue shortly.